Qyutou/image_to_ansi/README.md

 # image_to_ansi
-A simple application to convert images to ansi like so:
+A simple application to convert images to ANSI graphics like so:

 ![Example 1](https://github.com/Qyutou/image_to_ansi/blob/main/example/example1.png)